moliver28/research-handbook/content/handbook/engineering/architecture/design-documents/cells/infrastructure/feature_flags.md

 Feature flag configuration currently lives in the database of each GitLab instance.
 We should treat feature flag configuration as infrastructure-as-code, so that changes can be easily tracked and managed.
-With cells, we will need feature flag configuration to live in a file somewhere.
+With Cells, we will need feature flag configuration to live in a file somewhere.

 - Feature flag configuration can be stored in tenant models, or in a separate file